sajozsattila/mur2_editor/app/static/manual.md

 ## Blockquotes

-To create a blockquote, add a `>` in front of a paragraph.
+To create a blockquote add a `>` in front of a paragraph.

 > Blockquotes can also be nested in HTML
->> ...by using additional greater-than signs right next to each other... )
+>> ...by using consecutive greater-than signs... )
-> > > ...or with spaces between arrows.
-But not in PDF and LaTeX....
+> > > ...or with spaces between them **_but not in PDF and LaTeX_**....

-On PDF and LaTeX, just use single-level Blockquotes, like this:
+For PDF and LaTeX just use single-level Blockquotes like this:

-> This is multi-paragraph quote which is working in pdf and LaTeX.
-But you still can use multiple paragraphs...
+> This is multi-paragraph quote which works in pdf and LaTeX and you still can use multiple paragraphs...
 >
-> There is a second paragraph of this quote.
+> There is a second paragraph of the quote.